We have reported about executable malware files that masquerade as PDF files to trick users into opening them - but can PDFs actually contain viruses?

-Have you really ever made a request to Bank of America regarding ACH CashPro?
-Well if not, you just have to ignore any email messages from Bank of America (BoA) and put them straight into your junk folder.
-But if you are using BoA online services then be sure to validate and be vigilant about the content.
+Have you ever made a request to Bank of America regarding ACH CashPro?
+If not, you should ignore any email messages from Bank of America (BoA) and put them straight into your junk folder.
+On the other hand, if you are using BoA online services then be sure to validate and be vigilant about the content.

-Recently, an email from Bank of America reached one of my mailboxes (see image below).
-At first it looks legitimate especially considering the message content.
-In reality, the email is from one of your malicious email stalkers - the cybercriminal.
+In 2014, an email from Bank of America reached one of my mailboxes (see image below).
+At first, it looked legitimate especially considering the message content.
+In reality, the email was from a malicious email hacker.

-This malcrafted email message contains a link that points to a valid site from Bank of America.
-What you should be wary of is the PDF attachment (securedoc.pdf).
-The email says it is a secure message so many email users might be tricked into believing it is really one but it's NOT!
-The email attachment is a specially crafted PDF malware which CYREN detects as exploit CVE100188.
-The PDF malware attachment attacks a known vulnerability (CVE-2010-0188) of Adobe Reader.
-When the affected user attempts to open the attached PDF file the embedded script in the PDF file then validates the version of the target Adobe Reader.
-The malware attempts to attack the following specific versions of Adobe Reader as seen in its code:
+The email attachment was a specially crafted PDF malware which Cyren detects as exploit CVE100188.
+The PDF malware attachment attcked a known vulnerability (CVE-2010-0188) of Adobe Reader.
+When the affected user attempted to open the attached PDF file, the embedded script in the PDF file then validated the version of the target Adobe Reader.
+The malware attempted to attack the following specific versions of Adobe Reader as seen in its code:

 9.303, 9.304, 9.4, 9.401, 9.402, 9.403, 9.404, 9.405, 9.406, 9.407, 9.5, 9.501, 9.502, 9.503, 9.504,10.101, 10.102, 10.103, 10.104, 10.105, 10.106, 11, 11.001